devzarr/devzarr.github.io/_posts/2022-05-16-pre-release-zarr-2.12.markdown

-If you find the above features useful and end up using them, please mention [@zarr_dev](https://twitter.com/zarr_dev) on Twitter and tweet using #ZarrData, and we’ll make sure to get it featured! ✌🏻
+If you find the above features useful and end up using them, please mention [@zarr_dev](https://twitter.com/zarr_dev) on Twitter and tweet using #ZarrData, and we'll make sure to get it featured! ✌🏻

 ~Sanket Verma